-- (a) Rezoning land suitable for residential and business use following evaluation of development areas outlined in the Council's growth model. - (b) Zoning Rural Residential land at Wakefield rather than Brightwater. - (c) Rules requiring setbacks and noise standards for industrial activities to manage cross-boundary effects on residential land adjoining industrial zones. - (d) Rules relating to subdivision and building coverage in industrial zones that are subject to flood hazards. - (e) Rules to require a variety of lot sizes and enable higher density housing options on land within the Brightwater Development Area. - (f) Rules to manage road noise received from State Highway 6 in the Brightwater Development Area
+- (a) Rezoning land suitable for residential and business use following evaluation of development areas outlined in the Council's growth model. - $\label{thm:control} \mbox{(b) Zoning Rural Residential land at Wakefield rather than Brightwater.}$ - (c) Rules requiring setbacks and noise standards for industrial activities to manage cross-boundary effects on residential land adjoining industrial zones. - (d) Rules relating to subdivision and building coverage in industrial zones that are subject to flood hazards. - (e) Rules to require or enable increased and varied housing densities and types variety of lot sizes and enable higher density housing options on land within the Brightwater Development Area.

+(f) Rules to manage reverse sensitivity effects road noise received from State Highway 6 in the Brightwater Development Area